mikepenz/AboutLibraries/README.md

 }
 ```

-Further information can be found in the [wiki](https://github.com/mikepenz/AboutLibraries/wiki/HOWTO:-Include)
+Further information and how to use it if you can't update to the newest v21 support libs can be found in the [wiki](https://github.com/mikepenz/AboutLibraries/wiki/HOWTO:-Include)

 ##Usage